hassanlatif/email-backend/README.md

 ### Design choices and patterns
 #### Chain-of-responsibility pattern for provider failover
-The failover mechanism is implemented using the chain-of-responsibility design pattern.
+The failover mechanism is implemented using the Chain-of-responsibility design pattern.
 The pattern is used to create a chain of responsibility between the service providers, so that if one provider fails the responsibility is shifted to the other provider.
 Therefore, instead of using if-then-else statement the providers arrange themselves in a chain to handle failover.
 Moreover, the pattern promotes loose coupling and provides a graceful mechanism to add more providers in the future.
 The implemented pattern is illustrated in the UML diagram below.

 ![Chain-of-responsibility pattern](https://raw.githubusercontent.com/hassanlatif/email-backend/master/images/UML-CoR.png)
 #### Visitor pattern (simplified) for parameters validation